LOLEMO/CameraExtension/README.md

-# Canera Extension for MIT App Inventor 2 📷
+# Camera Extension for MIT App Inventor 2 📷

 This extension provides access to camera functionality in MIT App Inventor 2 using the Camera2 API.
 With this extension, you can open the camera, start a camera preview, and stop the preview.